Efficient sequential PLIC interface positioning for enhanced performance of the three-phase VoF Method: Numerical experiments

-In other words, $\epsilon_1$ numerically replaces zero and $\epsilon_2$ indicates the transition from logarithmic to linear spacing.
+The tolerance $\epsilon_1$ numerically replaces zero and $\epsilon_2$ indicates the transition from logarithmic to linear spacing.
 As in \cite{JCP_2021_fbip}, for the remainder of this manuscript, we employ $\epsilon_1=\num{e-9}$ and $\epsilon_2=\num{e-5}$.
-A naive extension for $(\primaryrefvof,\secondaryrefvof)$, however, comprises configurations violating the condition $\primaryrefvof+\secondaryrefvof\leq1-\epsilon_1$.
-Besides the admissibilty, \reffig{experiment_design} illustrates another distinct feature of the sequential positioning: due to the numerical zero-detection discussed in \refnote{floating_point_operations}, the accuracy of the reconstruction looses its symmetry.
+A naive extension for $(\primaryrefvof,\secondaryrefvof)$, however, comprises configurations violating the condition $\primaryrefvof+\secondaryrefvof\leq1-\epsilon_1$, i.e., overfull cells or cells, which are numerically detected as two phase cells are not allowed.
+Besides the admissibility, \reffig{experiment_design} illustrates another distinct feature of the sequential positioning: due to the numerical zero-detection discussed in \refnote{floating_point_operations}, the accuracy of the reconstruction looses its symmetry.
 This numerical artefact is best illustrated by considering the case $\primaryrefvof=1-\epsilon_1$.
-Compressing the second and third expression in \refeqn{vof_numerical_conditions} then produces the conflicting condition $\epsilon_1\leq\secondaryrefvof\leq0$, implying that, in a numerical sense, the secondary phase will be neglected because the cell is fully occupied by the primary phase.
+Compressing the second and third expression in \refeqn{vof_numerical_conditions} produces the conflicting condition $\epsilon_1\leq\secondaryrefvof\leq0$, implying that, in a numerical sense, the secondary phase will be neglected because the cell is fully occupied by the primary phase.
 In order to enforce a tolerance of $\epsilon_1$ for the secondary phase, the upper bound for the primary volume fraction \textit{effectively} reduces to $1-2\epsilon_1$, where an analogous statement holds vice versa.
 Thus, \refeqn{vof_numerical_conditions} becomes

 corresponding to the shaded green region in \reffig{experiment_design}.
-With the sample sets for the normal and volume fractions
+With the sample sets for the normals